 DHL Email Survey

-Additionally, organisations can gather NPS feedback within their emails.
-A great example of when to use this is within a post-purchase email, as the recipient has already experienced the customer journey from start to finish.
+Additionally, it’s typical for organisations to gather NPS feedback within their emails.
+Often within a post-purchase email as the recipient has already experienced the customer journey from start to finish.

-As the use of mobile continues to grow, in-app feedback (also referred to as mobile feedback) has become a very powerful and necessary type of feedback.
+As the use of mobile continues to grow, mobile in-app feedback (also referred to as mobile feedback) has become a very powerful and necessary type of feedback.
 In fact, there’s an entire movement – ‘mobile first’ – which is pushing organisations to put more focus on the performance of their mobile apps.
-Customers have high expectations when it comes to the performance of these apps, making a good mobile experience a must.
+Customers have high expectations when it comes to the performance of these apps – that’s why creating a good mobile experience is a must.

-In-app feedback gives organisations the means to gather feedback in a way that suits mobile apps.
-After all, the screen is different, space is limited and usability is of the utmost importance.
-Providing customer feedback must therefore be a smooth and effortless process and requires a slightly different approach.
-In fact, in addition to mobile-specific targeting techniques, some customer feedback tools offer solutions that enable users to gather mobile metadata and capture in-app screenshots to better define mobile issues.
+Mobile in-app feedback gives organisations the means to gather feedback in a way that is suitable for the channel.
+After all, a mobile screen is different from a desktop, space is limited and usability is of the utmost importance.
+Providing customer feedback should always be a smooth and effortless process, which in this case requires a slightly different approach.
+In fact, in addition to mobile-specific targeting techniques, some customer feedback tools even offer solutions that enable users to gather mobile metadata and capture in-app screenshots to better define mobile issues.

-With this type of feedback, many of the same metrics used for websites can be used here as well.
+Many of the same metrics used for websites can also be used for mobile apps.
 For example, CSAT, NPS and so on.

 Here are a few examples of how these customer feedback surveys might look in-app: